Stories of people with ME/CFS and Long Covid

 Michelle was diagnosed in 2017 after contracting a bad virus, while at the same time juggling a new career as a primary school teacher and navigating life as a single parent.
 She experienced intense fatigue that worsened after any activity, headaches and anxiety attacks which were out of character for her.

 Despite ME challenges she is grateful for the things she does have – the peaceful surroundings where she lives, her son and the health she does have.
-She says “for the people that have it [ME], its ok that your life is different now and she encourages you to find some kind of acceptance and peace.
+She says “for the people that have it [ME] ...
+I encourage you to find some kind of acceptance and peace.
 You don’t get anywhere fighting it”.

 It’s hard for Vicky to remember life before ME, as she got sick in her 20’s after several courses of antibiotics and a respiratory virus and was diagnosed with ME/CFS.
 It’s been an uphill battle ever since and she says her life is about managing the illness on a daily basis.
 Daily she takes Vit D, C, Magnesium, Zinc, herbs and flower essences and a variety of other supplements according to symptoms.